Browse by Medical Category

 The MGH Pathology Service aims to cultivate a diverse and inclusive Pathology community committed to equity, integrity, collaboration, and respect.

-Our Diversity Action Plan has 3 strategic goals:
+Our Diversity Action Plan has three strategic goals:

 - Representational diversity